project-oak/rust-verification-tools/docs/about.md

   This article describes how to arrange that the C code is compiled to LLVM instead of x86/Arm machine code.

-- [Profiling Rust verification][Profiling Rust]
+- [Verifying hand-vectorized Rust code][Hand vectorized Rust]

-  Formal verification tools push up against Leino's "decidability ceiling": taking the risk of trying to solve undecidable problems in order to create more powerful tools.
+  Verification tools don't support every intrinsic function for every
-  The cost of this is that sometimes the verifier will "blow up" on some part of your program.
+  architecture: so they may reject hand-vectorized code.

-  This article is about finding the problem code so that you can try to fix it.
+  This article describes how to bypass hand vectorized code in portable libraries that provide an unoptimized fallback path.

 ## License